 The Homemaker Program provides Nevada residents with a variety of non-medical assistance to help elderly and / or disabled individuals remain living in their homes.
 Although, this phrase may not be used officially within Nevada, the Homemaker Program is a "nursing home diversion program".
 These are programs intended to keep individuals in need of care from becoming destitute, going on Medicaid, and being placed in nursing homes.

 Nevada offers Homemaker services through the use of "Family Support Workers".
 These are state employed individuals or volunteers who come to the home of the program participant and provide assistance conducting household chores and errands.

 Services are provided free of charge, but donations of up to $3 / hour are sometimes requested.
-The average cost of hourly, non-medical, home care in Nevada is $22.
+According to Genworth’s cost of care calculator, at the time of this writing, the average cost of hourly, non-medical, home care in Nevada is $22.50.
 Therefore, this program offers families considerable cost savings.

 This program is available statewide and is administered by the Nevada Aging and Disability Services Division (ADSD) of the Department of Health & Human Services.